WangDaMME/Autonomous-Driving-Nanodegree/P4-Extended Kalman Filter/README.md

 ## Other references

 uWebSocketIO Starter Guide

 This project involve using an open source package called uWebSocketIO.
 This package facilitates the same connection between the simulator and code that was used in the Term 1 Behavioral Cloning Project, but now with C++.
 The package does this by setting up a web socket server connection from the C++ program to the simulator, which acts as the host.
 In the project repository there are two scripts for installing uWebSocketIO - one for Linux and the other for macOS.

 Note: Only uWebSocketIO branch e94b6e1, which the scripts reference, is compatible with the package installation.

 Linux Installation:

 From the project repository directory run the script: install-ubuntu.sh

 Mac Installation:

 From the project repository directory run the script: install-mac.sh

 Some users report needing to use cmakepatch.txt which is automatically referenced and is also located in the project repository directory.

-Windows Installation
+Windows Installation:

 Although it is possible to install uWebSocketIO to native Windows, the process is quite involved.
 Instead, you can use one of several Linux-like environments on Windows to install and run the package.

-Bash on Windows
+Bash on Windows:

 One of the newest features to Windows 10 users is an Ubuntu Bash environment that works great and is easy to setup and use.
 Here is a nice step by step guide for setting up the utility.

 We recommend using the newest version of Ubunut Bash 16.04, which is able to run the install-ubuntu.sh script without complications.
 The link here can help you check which version of Ubuntu Bash you are running, and also help you upgrade if you need to.

-Docker
+Docker:

 If you don't want to use Bash on Windows, or you don't have Windows 10, then you can use a virtual machine to run a Docker image that already contains all the project dependencies.

 First install Docker Toolbox for Windows.